2013 Schedule of Events

 Legal Analysis, Research and Writing Classes

-- Meet your upper-level mentors and DBA representatives over a meal of traditional North Carolina barbecue in Marcy’s Garden (the front lawn of the Law School).
+- Meet your DBA mentors and representatives over a meal in Marcy’s Garden (the front lawn of the Law School).

 Public Interest & Pro Bono Primer

-- Assistant Dean for Public Interest and Pro Bono Kim Bart, Director of Public Interest and Pro Bono Kim Burrucker and service-minded upper-level students will discuss the many ways to contribute to the community through pro bono and public-interest work.
+- Assistant Dean for Public Interest and Pro Bono Kim Bart will discuss the many ways to contribute to the community through pro bono and public-interest work.

 Screening of The Trials of Darryl Hunt